Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 Instead of using milk in the drink, Americanos use water.
 In an Americano, the espresso is combined with the water.

-For a regular Americano, use hot water, and for a cold Americano, use cold water and pour over ice.
+For a regular Americano, use hot water; for a cold Americano, use cold water and pour it over ice.

-So, while all of these drinks have espresso in them, the amount of each ingredient determines how they taste.
+So, while all of these drinks contain espresso, the amount of each ingredient determines their taste.

 Cappuccinos have a dark, rich taste.
 They're not as creamy as lattes but a little stronger.
 But they're creamier and less strong than macchiatos and Americanos.